ImranSir09/PM-POSHAN-PRO-V2/README.md

 ![License](https://img.shields.io/badge/license-educational-green)
 ![Status](https://img.shields.io/badge/status-active-success)

-A modern, offline-first web application for managing and tracking PM-POSHAN (Mid-Day Meal) programs in schools of Jammu and Kashmir.
+A modern, offline-first web application for managing and tracking PM-POSHAN (Mid-Day Meal) programs in schools of Jammu and Kashmir with cloud backup for paid users.

 ---